 Hybrid Event Trends in 2021

-A year of observation and active involvement gathered us great insights on the virtual event market.
+A year of observation and active involvement in event management gathered us great insights on the virtual event market.
 Based on that and our experience, we’ve spotted a few trends that will be hot in 2021.

 Keep it short

 Although half of your audience will now be on-site, meaning you don’t have to compete with their surroundings for their attention, the other proportion remains behind the screen.
-Physical attendees will have their focus uninterrupted, but the online audience’s attention span is much shorter.
+Physical event attendees will have their focus uninterrupted at the event’s venue, but the online audience’s attention span is much shorter.

 Since you are trying to keep both audiences equally engaged you need to optimise for the one that poses the biggest challenge.
 Events online differ greatly from the on-site experience, and therefore virtual attendees process the content differently.
 Your experience acquired through hosting virtual events will come handy here.
 Highly personalised, snackable, episodic content used for online events is a certain 2021 trend for a successful hybrid event, too.